Below you will find information regarding each state's expectations for paying tax owed.

 Statement from New York: None provided.

-Statement from North Carolina: If you owe additional tax, you can pay by bank draft or debit/credit card using Visa or MasterCard.
+Statement from North Carolina: If you owe additional tax, you can pay via your software provider or by bank draft or debit/credit card on the Department’s website using Visa or MasterCard.
 To pay online, go to the Department’s website at https://www.ncdor.gov/file-pay.

 For more information: https://www.ncdor.gov/file-pay